LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    }

-The type definition starts off with the ``define`` keyword followed by the type name, the associate operator, the ``type`` keyword, and finally the braces for the capture containing the type definition code.
+The type definition starts off with the ``define`` keyword followed by the type name, the association operator, the ``type`` keyword, and finally the braces for the capture containing the type definition code.
 The definition starts with two data sections that define three data members for the type.
 Two member methods are then defined using the access level keyword ``public`` instead of the